Maria-Wiatr/Report_AWSD/README.md

 ## What this is

-The AWSD documents major violent incidents affecting humanitarian personnel worldwide since 1997.
+The AWSD (Aid Worker Security Database) documents major violent incidents affecting humanitarian personnel worldwide since 1997.
 This project transforms that data into a fully interactive Power BI report that supports self-directed exploration of trends, patterns, and victim profiles across nearly three decades of records.